JvanKatwijk/algol-60-compiler/README.md

 ==============================================================

 In 2002 and 2003 I wrote, as a hobby project, a simple Algol 60 to C translator.
-The rationale being expressing the semantics of (some of the) Algol 60 constructs into C expressions.
+The rationale was to show the semantics of (some of the) Algol 60 constructs in terms of C expressions.
 The resulting compiler compiled Algol 60, using C as intermediate language and - if the compilation succeeds - generates an executable.
 For those interested: it had no problems with "man or boy".